Degrees & Programs

 We provide degree programs and experiences to prepare students for the rigors of a professional musical life.
 Whether in music education, studio pedagogy, performance, history and literature, or theory and composition, we invite you to study with us, build a strong foundation of knowledge and skills, and ultimately achieve your musical goals.

 The Bachelor of Music in Education (BMED) is a professional degree designed to prepare students for a music teaching career, specializing in orchestra, choir, or band.
 Students will prepare to receive a K-12 teaching certificate.
 Students are given opportunities to teach in local schools, including a full semester of student teaching as the capstone experience.

 The Bachelor of Music in Performance is a professional degree designed to give students a deep, immersive performance experience on their individual instrument or specialty, and includes substantial recital and ensemble requirements.
 Many performance majors will continue their studies in graduate school, preparing for careers in the music performance field.

 The Bachelor of Musical Arts (BMA) provides a concentrated focus in music, with emphasis in general, or string pedagogy.
 This degree requires students to pursue significant studies in a secondary non-music discipline.

-- The Bachelor of Arts in Music degree (B.A.) is a liberal arts degree designed to give students a broad education with a general emphasis in music.
-Students use this degree to prepare for career tracks requiring a broad education or for preparation for graduate studies in non-music fi elds such as medical, dental, law, business, or other professional studies.
+The Bachelor of Arts in Music degree (BA) is a liberal arts degree designed to give students a broad education with general emphasis in music.
+Students use this degree to prepare for career tracks requiring a broad education or to prepare for graduate studies in non-music fields such as medical, dental, law, business, or other professional studies.

-Students interested in a Music Therapy degree should contact the Academic Discovery Center (advising) for assistance in planning options.
-Music therapy degrees are not offered at BYU-Idaho, but course planning is offered to assist students in transferring after two years to accredited music therapy programs.
+Music therapy degrees are not offered at BYU-Idaho, but course planning is offered to assist students who may choose to pursue music therapy programs elsewhere.